 Whilst it might seem trivial, keeping your routine as close to how it would be on a normal workday can help get you into ‘work mode’ and lead to greater productivity.
-Just because you’re wearing Superman pyjamas it doesn’t mean you’ll have superpowers!
+Just because you’re wearing Superman pyjamas doesn’t mean you’ll have superpowers!

 Try to set your working day timetable as you would your normal working day.
 If you work 9am to 6pm then try to keep to that timeframe.
 Not only your start time but also the time you finish.
-Otherwise you may find that because you’ve no train to catch it’s easy to lose track and keep working without realising the time.
+Otherwise, you may find that because you’ve no train to catch it’s easy to lose track and keep working without realising the time.

 Take Regular Breaks

-In a workplace grabbing a coffee and chatting to co-workers is a regular thing, which is not only good for physical health (time away from the pc screen) but also our mental health too.
+In a workplace grabbing a coffee and chatting with co-workers is a regular thing, which is not only good for physical health (time away from the pc screen) but also our mental health too.
 Why not schedule a virtual coffee break with co-workers using Microsoft Teams or Zoom (another reason not to wear Superman pyjamas)!

 Plan Your Day